zcash/zcash-gitian/README.md

 Copying files
 -------------

-You can use the provided script `scp.sh`.
-Another way to do it is with a plugin.
+The easiest way to do it is with a plugin.

     vagrant plugin install vagrant-scp